how to join merchant navy

 Select a Recognised Maritime Training Course And Institution

 The B.Sc. in Nautical Science program at the Indian Maritime University (IMU) is a recognized maritime training course.
-IMU, a premier institution in India, offers comprehensive training in navigation, safety, and maritime operations, preparing students for a successful career in the Merchant Navy.
+IMU, a premier institution in India, offers comprehensive training in navigation, safety, and naval operations, preparing students for a successful career in the Merchant Navy.

 Pass Entrance Exams and Interviews